Country Report for Gambia

 The Children’s Act 2005 includes the responsibility of parents to “ensure that domestic discipline is administered with humanity and in a manner consistent with the inherent dignity of the child” (art.
 22).
 The Act specifies the duty “of any person having custody of a child to protect the child from discrimination, violence, abuse and neglect” (art.
 21); it defines child abuse as “contravention of the rights of the child which causes physical or mental harm to the child” (art.
 2) and prohibits “any social and cultural practices that affect the welfare, dignity, normal growth and development of the child” (art.
 19).
 These provisions are not interpreted as prohibiting all corporal punishment in childrearing.

 The Domestic Violence Act 2013 is intended to combat domestic violence against women and children.
-We have yet to examine the full text but in its Bill form it included in the definition of physical abuse “physical assault or use of physical force against another person … or subjecting another person to torture or other cruel, inhuman or degrading treatment or punishment” (section 3).
+Article 2 of the Act defines physical abuse as “physical assault or use of physical force against another person … or subjecting another person to torture or other cruel, inhuman or degrading treatment or punishment”.
 The Act does not explicitly prohibit all corporal punishment in childrearing.

 In July 2018, the Government stated that it “had established a zero-tolerance policy on corporal punishment.
 That policy had been brought to the attention of teachers and parents and was reflected in minimum standards that had been issued.”